joganut/WeatherInsights/README.md

 # 🌤️ Weather Insights

+Exciting Update: Weather Insights App Now with AI Recommendations! 🌤️

+I am thrilled to announce a major update to our Weather Insights app! 🚀

+Our app now features AI-powered recommendations to help you make the most of your day, no matter the weather.
+Whether you’re planning your week, deciding what to wear, or organizing outdoor activities, our AI recommendations have got you covered. 🌦️🌡️💧

 Welcome to the Weather Insights app!
 This Streamlit application provides detailed weather statistics, including temperature trends, humidity levels, and weather descriptions for the next 5 days.

 ## 🚀 Features